learnbyexample/practice_python_projects/practice_python_projects.md

 ## Plain text input

-In this section, you'll see how to match each word of plain text input against a known set of words.
+In this section, you'll see how to match each word from a plain text file against a known set of words.
 Any input word that is not found in this set will be displayed as part of the output.
 You'll see how to build the reference set of words from a dictionary file and what kind of data scrubbing is needed for this task.

 ### Naive split